tvlgiao/wpdance-clara-docs/docs/plugins.md

 ## WPDance Portfolio

-> This plugin adds portfolio post type, portfolio shortcode and Visual Composer shortcode.
-Lets you create a simple and beautiful portfolio page.
+<div class="lead">This plugin adds portfolio post type, portfolio shortcode and Visual Composer shortcode.
+Lets you create a simple and beautiful portfolio page.</div>

 After installed and activated, a new menu **Portfolios** will appear on the admin menu: